ianc1/Classify/README.md

 # Classify
-A collection of sensitive data types to avoid accidental logging of PII and secrets.
+A collection of data types to provide safe handling of sensitive PII and secrets.

-The `PII` and `Secret` types are provided as a direct replacement for `string`.
+Two types `PII` and `Secret` are provided as a direct replacements for `string`.
+They are intended to be used through your code base, from API DTOs to AppSettings and Domain ValueObjects.
+Anywhere you would have used a string before.

-To avoid accidental logging of these sensitive values the `ToString()` method will return the `[Redacted]` string, as will attempting to serialize the values to JSON using either the Newtonsoft or Microsoft serializer.

-To access the sensitive values the `SensitiveValue` property is used to make the sensitive nature of the value more explicit.
-To serialize the sensitive values the `IncludeSensitiveValuesConverter` JSON converter must be configured.
+To access the sensitive value stored in these types a `SensitiveValue` property is provided to make it explicit about the sensitive nature of the data being accessed.

+The `ToString()` method on these types will return the string `[Redacted]` to help avoid accidentally leaking sensitive values.
+For example you can safely log a DTO and its sensitive values will be automatically sanitized.

+Another benefit of classifying the sensitive data using these type is that it makes it easier to identity what PII and secret data is being used in your application.

 ## Get Started
 Classify can be installed using the Nuget package manager or the dotnet CLI.